gwpmad/CV/README.md

 ## George Maddocks

 Following various roles that involved working with developers, I've decided to become one myself!
 A product of the [Makers Academy](http://www.makersacademy.com/) bootcamp, I've become skilled at test-driven, object-oriented development.
-I'm looking for a junior developer role where I can hone what I've learned and have fun with it!
+I'm looking for a junior developer role where I can hone what I've learned and have fun with it.
 I'd love to work in an agile environment where code quality is valued and personal development is encouraged.

 ## Skills